MChemPhys Chemical Physics

 The grades used to meet our entry requirements must include:

-- IB: HL: Chemistry, Mathematics (from 2021, Mathematics: Analysis and approaches only) and Physics.
+- IB: HL: Chemistry, Mathematics (from 2021, Mathematics: Analysis and approaches only) and Physics at 5.
+SL: English at 5.

 We welcome applications from students studying a wide range of international qualifications.